PE & Sport Premium Grant

 * the greater awareness amongst pupils about the dangers of obesity, smoking and other such activities that undermine pupils’ health.

 Each school receives £16,000 plus £10 per pupil for pupils in years 1-6.
 For our school this equates to £18,690 for the 22/23 academic year.

 How is it spent?

 The aim of the funding is to improve the quality and breadth of our PE and sporting provision and to meet these criteria we have identified a number of key priorities which include; investing in continual professional development for our staff; increasing the competitive opportunities available to all pupils; working in partnership with other schools (including St Lukes in Exeter) to share expertise and resources and offering new and varied sporting opportunities for our pupils.

 How will we know it’s working?

-We will carry out reviews on progress and audit and assess needs across the school.
+We will carry out reviews on progress as well as audit and assess needs across the school.